We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 It appears from the latest research that 20 to 50% of people may have T cells which react to, and often successfully fight off, Covid-19, despite that person never having been exposed to the virus previously.

-If Sir Partrick isn’t aware of this research, then he “sure as Hell” should be.
+If Sir Patrick isn’t aware of this research, then he “sure as Hell” should be.

-At least they seem to be aware of it at a high level of government in the US
+At least they seemed to be aware of it at a high level of government in the US

 One thing seems reasonably certain, the imposition of mask wearing isn’t going away any time soon.
-Very likely it will be maintained for another year, possibly longer, despite the evidence that it has any benefit in reducing virus transmission “not being strong”.
+Very likely it will be maintained throughout 2021, quite possibly well into 2022, despite the evidence that it provides any significant benefit in reducing virus transmission “not being strong”.

 For the reasons outlined above, it is almost certainly only going to be expanded for the foreseeable future.